 When immunohistochemistry is performed, mesothelial cells will typically show the following results:

 Pathologists usually require a combination of immunohistochemical tests to help them decide if the abnormal cells are mesothelial cells or if they are from another part of the body.

-In order distinguish between mesothelioma and other conditions, some pathologists may use other immunohistochemistry tests including BAP1 and mTAP.
-Normal cells in your body will make these proteins.
-However, these proteins are not produced in many cases of mesothelioma.
-If these proteins are not detected in the immunohistochemistry test this may help your pathologist make the diagnosis of mesothelioma.
+In order to distinguish between mesothelioma and other conditions, some pathologists may use other immunohistochemical tests including BAP1 and mTAP.
+Both of these proteins are normally found in tissues throughout the body.
+However, they are not typically seen in mesothelioma.
+For that reason, a negative result for BAP1 or mTAP supports the diagnosis of mesothelioma.

 You may see the name of the surgical procedure in your pathology report.
 The name of the procedure will depend on the amount of tissue removed.